 On s sunny spot the lines get whiter.
-Groeit slowly, rarely offered.
+Small stature, grows slowly, rarely offered.

 Each single flower is transformed into a cluster of 3 to 7 bells.
 The main bell flowers 1-2 weeks earlier than the surrounding bells,

-but starting a bit later than the standard.
-So an extra long flowering time, a great look and extra fragrance.
+but starting a bit later than the standard lily-of-the-valley.
+So a later start and an extra long flowering time, a great look and extra fragrance.

 Super cultivar!
 Larger quantities on request.

-The largest growing lily of the valley in my collection: up to 45cm tall!
+The largest growing lily of the valley in my collection: up to 45cm tall in cold greenhouse!
 Larger quantities on request.